Lucy Beale: 2012–2014

 Lucy returns to Walford for the funeral of Pat Evans (Pam St Clement) and is angry to find that Ian is engaged to Mandy Salter (Nicola Stapleton).
 Lucy dislikes Mandy and tries to stop her marrying Ian.
 She sabotages Mandy's wedding dress, sets her up, and tries to poison Bobby (now played by Alex Francis) against her, all unsuccessfully.
 Having noticed Whitney Dean's (Shona McGarty) attraction to Tyler Moon (Tony Discipline), Lucy causes trouble by upset by sleeping with him.
 Lucy and Whitney are antagonistic but eventually make amends because they are both friends with Lauren Branning (Jacqueline Jossa).
 On Mandy and Ian's wedding day, Lucy gives Ian an ultimatum: her or Mandy.
 She is distraught when he chooses Mandy but Mandy is unhappy and admits she does not love Ian and leaves.
 Ian has a nervous breakdown and disappears, leaving Bobby with Lucy.
 Following her father's disappearance, Lucy struggles to keep his businesses afloat and has trouble with Derek Branning (Jamie Foreman) who repeatedly steals money from the café and chip shop.
 Derek's son, Joey Branning (David Witts), tricks Derek to give him money, which he returns to Lucy.
-Joey and Lucy like each other and star dating.
+Joey and Lucy like each other and start dating.

 Lucy decides she does not need Ian and renames the café "Cindy's".
 Lauren discovers that Ian is homeless but Lucy refuses to see him.
 Lauren's parents bring Ian back to Walford, and when Lucy opens the door, she slams it in his face.
 However, Sharon Rickman (Letitia Dean) convinces her to give Ian another chance and she agrees, providing that the businesses and properties are transferred to her so she will never be in that situation again.
 Ian agrees and signs the agreement.
 He eventually returns to work and Lucy promises to be there for him.
 Joey kisses Whitney, angering her.
 Eventually, Lauren urges Whitney to tell Lucy, and Lucy breaks up with Joey briefly.
 They reconcile, despite Joey not having feelings for her.
 Joey says that it will never work and leaves her.
 Lucy worries when she finds a lump in her breast, but it is benign.